ptsteadman/notebook/essays/gray-man-style.md

 One comment on a survival YouTube video points out that as a black man, "trying to be a gray man will be difficult in far too many places in this country."
-Another commentor responds with advice that echoes advice sometimes given to black men in everyday life: try to be dismissed.
-The commentor links to a Vice article where two British men discover that wearing neon hi-vis vests allows them to escape attention and access restricted areas.
+Another commenter responds with advice that echoes advice sometimes given to black men in everyday life: try to be dismissed.
+The commenter links to a Vice article where two British men discover that wearing neon hi-vis vests allows them to escape attention and access restricted areas.
 [26]

 For minorities in America, the acts necessary to survive disaster are often criminalized or demonized.
-Many dramatic examples of this phenomenon occured during hurricane Katrina, when black families wading through the water with supplies were infamously described as "looting" while white families were described as "finding".
+Many dramatic examples of this phenomenon occurred during hurricane Katrina, when black families wading through the water with supplies were infamously described as "looting" while white families were described as "finding".
 [21] Police from the wealthy community of Gretna fired